sedexch/sedexch.github.io/v6/advanced-docker-options.md

 - /path/to/sedex-data - The path to the host's "sedex-data" directory (holding the persisted data)
 - YOUR_MONITORING_PORT - The port at which the monitoring web page of the sedex-client should be accessible from the outside of the container
-- YOUR_WS_PROXY_HTTP_PORT - The unsecured http port at which the sedex-clients Web service proxy should be accessible from the outside of the container. **Note:** You can omit this line if the WS-Proxy will not be used.
+- YOUR_WS_PROXY_HTTP_PORT - The unsecured http port at which the sedex-clients Web service proxy should be accessible from the outside of the container. **Note:** You can omit this line if the WS-Proxy will not be used or will only be used via https.
 - YOUR_WS_PROXY_HTTPS_PORT - The secured https port at which the sedex-clients Web service proxy should be accessible from the outside of the container. **Note:** You can omit this line if the WS-Proxy will not be used.
 - --stop-timeout 65 - When the docker container is stopped (e.g. with "docker stop" command), the sedex-client's controller-stop.sh is executed to initiate a graceful